K-57 (Kansas highway): Route description

-K-57 and US-40 Bus. transition to four-lanes then exit the city as it crosses the Smoky Hill River.
+K-57 and US-40 Bus. transition to four lanes, and then exit the city as they cross the Smoky Hill River.
 The highway soon enters Junction City as 6th Street.
 The roadway proceeds west and crosses over a railroad track then reaches North Washington Street.
-At this point, K-57 turns north and US-40 Bus. turns south.
+At this point, K-57 turns north and US-40 Bus. splits off to the south.
 K-57 continues north to Grant Avenue, where it turns west.
 The roadway then reaches North Jackson Street, where it turns north and soon exits the city.
-The four-lane highway becomes a divided four-lane highway as it curves northwest.
-The divided section ends as it meets and at-grade intersection with US-77, which also is the eastern terminus of K-244.
-K-244 begins to overlap K-57 as it continues northwest and becomes divided again.
-The roadway continues for roughly 0.4 mi then K-244 turns left at a partial at-grade intersection, where eastbound K-244 can't access northbound K-57 and southbound K-57 can't access westbound K-244.
-K-57 continues northeast as it becomes a two-lane undivided highway.
-The roadway makes a reverse curve then intersects K-244 Spur.
-K-57 curves north and begins to cross the Milford Lake dam, which impounds the Republican River.
-The highway gradually curves northeast then reaches its northern terminus at US-77 north of Junction City.
+The four-lane highway becomes a divided highway as it curves northwest.
+The divided section ends as it meets an at-grade intersection with US-77, which also is the eastern terminus of K-244.
+The latter highway begins to overlap K-57 as it continues northwest and becomes divided again.
+The roadway continues for roughly 0.4 mi before K-244 turns west.
+Here only K-57 northbound can access K-244 westbound.
+K-57 continues northeast as it reduces to two lanes.
+The roadway curves west and then intersects K-244 Spur.
+K-57 then curves north, and crosses the dam which impounds Milford Lake.
+From here, the highway gradually curves northeast, before reaching its northern terminus at US-77 north of Junction City.

 The Kansas Department of Transportation (KDOT) tracks the traffic levels on its highways.
-On K-57 in 2020, they determined that on average the traffic varied from 230 vehicles per day slightly south of Garansan Road to between 7,500 and 10,000 vehicles per day between Grant Avenue and North Jackson Street.
-The second highest was between 5,000 and 7,500 vehicles per day between I-70 and Grant Avenue.
+In 2024, annual average daily traffic volumes varied from 250 vehicles per day slightly south of Garansan Road to over 10,000 vehicles per day by Grant Avenue.
 KDOT maintains the majority of the highway except for the section within Junction City, which is maintained by the city.